pisco-de-luz/Pisco-Code/README.md

 # Pisco LED Code

-The easiest way to show decimal or hexadecimal values using just a single LED or a vibrator device.
+A way to show decimal or hexadecimal values using a single LED or a vibrator device.
 In addition, these values can be displayed as positive or negative when needed.

 # Why